KathySnider/volunteer-scheduler/README.md

 ### 3 - Option A. Quick Start with Docker-Compose

-The easiest way to run the entire application, especially the first time.
+Option A is The easiest way to run the entire application, especially the first time.

 #### 3.A.1.
 Start all services